DevExpress-Examples/reporting-winforms-print-reports-in-batch/Readme.md

 <!-- default badges end -->
 # Reporting for WinForms - Print Multiple Reports in a Batch

-In this example, reports are printed in a single batch instead of sending one report at a time to the printer.
-The Print dialog appears only for the first report; the other reports are printed without prompting with the same printer settings.
+This example sends multiple reports to the printer.
+The Print dialog appears only once, before the first report is printed.
+This dialog specifies print settings for all reports.

 ![Print dialog](/images/print.png)